reflex-mev/reflex/sdk/README.md

 # Reflex SDK

-> **Part of the [Reflex MEV Protocol](../README.md) monorepo**
+> **Part of the [Reflex MEV](../README.md) monorepo**

-A TypeScript SDK for interacting with the Reflex Protocol, enabling seamless execution of MEV capture and arbitrage opportunities.
+A TypeScript SDK for interacting with Reflex, enabling seamless execution of MEV capture and arbitrage opportunities.

 The Reflex SDK provides a developer-friendly interface to the core Reflex MEV system, abstracting away the complexity of smart contract interactions while providing full type safety and comprehensive testing.